About Developmental-Behavioral Pediatricians

 A developmental-behavioral pediatrician is a board-certified pediatrician who has received further training in the subspecialty of DBPeds.
 During these additional 2 - 3 years of study, the focus is on:

-- and evaluating the child as part of the whole family.
+- Evaluating the child as part of the whole family

 When is a child seen by a Developmental-Behavioral Pediatrician?

 We see children from birth to 18 years who are referred to us generally by their primary physician, but sometimes by a teacher, therapist, friend, or other health professional.

 A child may be having difficulty either at home, school, or both.
 These difficulties vary and may include areas of behavior, attention, learning, motor coordination, and other areas of development in cognitive, speech and language, social-emotional, and self-help skills.
 A child may also have feelings of frustration, anger, and sadness.